RuanCampello/umbra/README.md

 ### *✨ Just So You Know*

 - **Documentation**: [Here be dragons](https://ruancampello.github.io/umbra-documentation/) (*and possibly bats*)
+- **Protocol**: If you're implementing a client, or are just curious how the shadowy bits work under the hood, check the binary wire format [here](./PROTOCOL.md).
 - **Philosophy**: *"Compiling is victory.
 Running is a miracle."*